mzazon/awesome-cloud-projects/gcp/enterprise-knowledge-discovery-agentspace-vertex-ai-search/enterprise-knowledge-discovery-agentspace-vertex-ai-search.md

 5. Sample enterprise documents and data sources for testing
 6. Estimated cost: $50-100 USD for initial setup and testing (varies by data volume)

-> **Note**: Google Agentspace is currently in preview.
-Some features may require allowlisting or have limited availability.
+> **Note**: Google Agentspace Enterprise is generally available but may require enterprise licensing.
+Some features may have regional availability limitations.

 ## Preparation